jonimatix/instacart_kaggle/README.md

 ## All "None"

+**this scored 0.063** -- I think that means about 6.3% of the orders are `None`.

 I think it'll be useful (especially in these early days of the competition when I don't have any plans for using a lot of submissions) to submit a file of all "None" values to get a feel for about how many of these things have a "None" value.
 Eventually I might want to build a model to see if I can predict the probability for which of the test order_id's should receive a "None" value.
 Then I can start the threshold off incredibly low, and raise it little by little, making submissions along the way.
 I should then be able to tell where the "drop off" in accuracy is.
 The accuracy will never actually decrease, but the rate at which it is increasing will slow down significantly.
 In the baseline file submission, about 7% of orders were given the value of "None".

+**desired exploratory analysis for this section**
+- how consistent are some people's shopping times (day/hour)
+- how consistent are some people's days between shopping?
+- do user's shopping carts with zero reordered products tend to occur at a given time (or maybe outside that user's usual shopping hour/day)?
+-

+**potential features for predicting the "None"s**
+-

+## Time Between Orders

+Next, I'd like to look at which (if any) products have a reasonably predictible time-between-repurchases.
+I'm not even 100% sure if this is a reasonable thing to look into, because the competition rules say that these orders were randomly sampled, so there might be some ridiculously strange days between order times.
+The fact that we're given `order_number` leads me to believe that these actually are **consecutive** `order_id`s, but that might not be the case.
+There could be one (or even several) orders between these given `order_id`s.
+I will proceed with this analysis as if there are no missing `order_id`s, but I just wanted to acknowledge that as a potential risk/flaw to this strategy.

+**logical units necessary for this analysis**
+- filter priors down to the products that have been ordered at least twice by a user
+- for each user, determine the mean/median days between purchasing that item

+from there, we have something that is useful in the **exploratory** sense, but not yet for the **ML / practical** sense.
+I would like to cross reference these days between reorder and the time of day in which the purchase is made.